Boavizta/boaviztapi/docs/docs/contributing/cloud_instance.md

 ## Cloud instances CSV file

+To take full advantage of Boavizta's bottom-up methodology, we need to have precise information of the underlying hardware. **If the cloud instance is a Virtual Machine (VM), then we need the information of the bare metal instance.** Impacts of the bare metal instance will be split and attributed to the VM according to its specifications (e.g. bare metal is 32 vCPU, VM is 16 vCPU, then the embedded impacts of the VM will half (16/32) of the bare metal.)

 All instances for one particular cloud provider are stored in a CSV file named after that cloud provider (e.g. `aws.csv` for AWS).
 These files are located at `boaviztapi/data/archetypes/cloud/`.
+See on [GitHub](https://github.com/Boavizta/boaviztapi/tree/main/boaviztapi/data/archetypes/cloud).

 | Column name                   | Required     | Description                                                             | Example                   |
 |-------------------------------|--------------|-------------------------------------------------------------------------|---------------------------|